imperialis/zkpass/README.md

 - **Vite**: A fast build tool for modern web development.
 - **zkPass Transgate SDK**: A library that implements Zero Knowledge Proof authentication.
 - **Ethereum**: A decentralized platform used for authentication through smart contracts.
+- **Discord**: Used for verifying the user's identity during the authentication process.
 - **SCSS/CSS**: Styles are written in standard CSS for this project, although SCSS could be used for better styling management in future versions.

 ---